hmsiccbl/screensaver1/README.txt

 build.xml          Ant build file.

-INSTALL.html       Installation instructions for the Screensaver web application.
+INSTALL.txt        Link to installation instructions for the Screensaver web application.

 LICENSE.txt        GNU General Public License, under which the Screensaver
                    application is distributed.